OmarMongy/AES128_Encryptor/README.md

 ## *Acknowledgments*

-- Special thanks to *Bassel* for his valuable guidance and support throughout this project.
+- Special thanks to *Bassel Yasser* for his valuable guidance and support throughout this project.
 - Thanks to the open-source RISC-V community and all the contributors who made this project possible.

 ## *Contact*

 For questions or further collaboration, feel free to reach out at:
-*Email*: your-email@example.com
+*Email*: omarmongy68@gamil.com
-*LinkedIn*: [Your LinkedIn Profile]